 Calling the police

-There are two options to contact the police: 112 for police emergencies and 182 for non-emergencies.
+There are two options to contact the police in Korea: 112 for police emergencies and 182 for non-emergencies.
 As 112 is the emergency crime report number, it’s the most important to remember.

-Another good number to know in the case of cyber crimes is 118, the line for reporting “cyber terror.”
+Another good number to know in the case of cyber crimes in Korea is 118, the line for reporting “cyber terror.”
 A full list of Korea’s emergency numbers can be found here.